You may have heard that Dynamics GP is dead. It is not dead.

 This means, depending on your version, you may not need to upgrade your GP immediately.
 But you should review the roadmap for GP (see below).

 Obviously, this is the option that requires the least effort on your part.
-However, it also means you don’t get any of the new security, productivity, or long-term saving advantages of Business Central or the cloud.
+However, it also means you don’t get any of the new security, productivity, or long-term saving advantages of Business Central or Cloud Sync.

 Why Do I Need to Renew My BREP?